1997. Ph.D. in Ecology and Evolutionary Biology, Cornell University

 1991.
 B.S. in Biology, with High Honors, The University of Michigan

 2009.
 The National Academies Summer Institute on Undergraduate Education in Biology

 2010.
 Short Course in Environmental Genomics.
 Mount Desert Island Biological Laboratory

-2009- Director, Program in Ecology, Evolution, and Conservation Biology, University of Illinois
+2009 - 2013 Director, Program in Ecology, Evolution and Conservation Biology, UIUC

 IB 150 Organismal and Evolutionary Biology

-2011-2014 National Science Foundation, Testing mechanistic connections between sex, foraging and parasitism along an ecological gradient.
-Collaborative Research with Spencer Hall (Indiana University)
+2011-2015 National Science Foundation.
+Testing mechanistic connections between sex, foraging and parasitism along an ecological gradient.
+Collaborative Research with Spencer Hall (Indiana University).

 2009-2012 National Science Foundation, EAGER Eco-evolutionary feedback on community assembly.
 Collaborative research with K.L.
 Schulz (SUNY –ESF).

 2007-2010 National Science Foundation, Doctoral Dissertation Improvement Grand for Sigrid D.P.
 Smith.
 Existence and controls of alternative stable states in pond producer communities

 2006-2010 National Science Foundation.
 Community ecology of disease: control of epidemics by species interactions.
 Collaborative research with S.R.
 Hall (Indiana University).